kyma-project/kyma-environment-broker/docs/contributor/05-10-e2e_tests.md

 6. Deletes created SKR binding.
 7. Tries to fetch Secret using the deleted SKR binding.
 8. Tries to create SKR binding using invalid parameters.
-9. Tests responses status codes.
+9. Tests response status codes.
 10. Tries to create more than 10 SKR bindings.
 11. Deprovisions the Kyma runtime instance and cleans up the resources.